If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 The general rule is that if you notice a change that involves discomfort, pain, discharge or smell that is not normal for you, then speak to your GP, school nurse or visit a sexual health clinic.
 Healthcare professionals are used to answering all kinds of questions about vulvas and vaginas.
 You can talk everything through and it’s confidential.

-Pubic hair grows around your vulva and can sometimes grow around the top of your thighs or stomach.
+Pubic hair grows around your vulva and can sometimes grow around your stomach of the top of your thighs.
 It can be coarse or fine, straight or curly, dark or light – it’s all completely normal.

 Lots of people choose to leave their pubic hair exactly the way it is.
 Some people like to trim or remove some or all of their pubic hair.
-Everyone’s different and the way you choose to keep your public hair is entirely up to you.
+Everyone is different and the way you choose to keep your pubic hair is entirely up to you.

 Pubic hair is there for a reason and as well as providing protection from bacteria, it also reduces friction during sex.
 If you choose to remove some of your hair, it is common to experience itching and or spots or ingrowing hairs as the hair grows back.

 Try to remember that there is no such thing as a ‘normal’ vulva.
 We don’t get to see other people’s vulvas very often and when we do, it may be in porn which doesn’t give a realistic impression.

 It is possible to have surgery to shorten and/or reshape the labia.
 This surgery is known as labiaplasty.
 An increasing number of young girls are seeking out this surgery but experts say these operations do not have a medical justification and are considered to be cosmetic surgery.
 It is usually only done if there is associated pain.